Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Validation of proposed method and performance comparison

-genetic algorithm (GA) is an optimization method inspired by natural selection and genetics \cite{4338930}, \cite{katoch2021review}.
-GA uses parallel and random search to find high-performing solutions.
-It employs reproduction, crossover, and mutation operators for optimization.
-GA is effective for complex non-linear and non-convex problems.

-The flowchart of the genetic algorithm (GA) is illustrated in Fig. \ref{gen}.
-The fitness function employed in this algorithm is the mean absolute error (MAE).
-The MAE serves as a quantitative measure to evaluate the quality or fitness of each potential solution generated by the GA.
-The GA commences by initializing a population of potential solutions.
-Following the initialization step, the GA progresses through iterative generations, aiming to improve the quality of the solutions.
-The iterative process of generation, selection, crossover, and mutation continues until a termination criterion is met.

-The methodology employed in this study utilizes the genetic algorithm (GA) to optimize the values of two control parameters, namely $k_p$ and $k_i$, that are vital for regulating a dc-dc boost converter.
-The GA is implemented using the $ga$ function in MATLAB with carefully chosen parameters and constraints.
-The objective function, mean absolute error (MAE) is employed as a measure of fitness to guide the optimization process.
-The GA is configured by specifying the population size, maximum number of generations, display options, and a plot function using the $optimoptions$ function.
-To initiate the optimization process, the $ga$ function is invoked, providing the objective function, number of variables, lower and upper bounds for the variables.
-The resulting optimized solution obtained represents the values of $k_p$ and $k_i$.
+The genetic algorithm (GA) is also used for validation to optimize the values of two control parameters, $k_p$, and $k_i$, which are critical for regulating a DC-DC boost converter.
+Configured with specific parameters and constraints, the GA uses the objective function MAE to guide optimization.
+The optimization process is initiated by invoking the ‘ga’ function in MATLAB, specifying the objective function, number of variables, and variable bounds.
+The resulting optimized solution provides values for $k_p$ and $k_i$.

-\subsection{ANN Control}
+\subsubsection{ANN Control}

-A DC-DC boost converter equipped with artificial neural network (ANN) control is a power converter that raises the voltage of a DC input source using an advanced control technique based on neural network technology.
-The ANN control method emulates the behavior of a human neural network, allowing the converter to adapt and improve its performance in real-time.
-To ensure optimal operation, the ANN control algorithm continually monitors both the input of the converter and the desired output, adjusting its control signals accordingly, as illustrated in Fig. \ref{fig: ann_fig}.
+A DC-DC boost converter with artificial neural network (ANN) control is a power converter that enhances the voltage of a DC input source by utilizing an advanced control mechanism based on neural network technology.
+The ANN control mechanism mimics the behavior of a human neural network, enabling the converter to adapt and enhance its performance in real time.
+The ANN control algorithm continuously checks both the converter’s input, $V_{in}$, and the target output, $V_{ref}$ to ensure optimal performance as shown in Fig. \ref{fig_7}, altering its control signals accordingly.